Daniel5055/valipop/dissertation.md

 However, initialising the R virtual environment first required users to install `renv`, which added another dependency to ValiPop.
 Regardless, the R virtual environment still greatly aided in executing ValiPop on different machines as it overall reduced the number of steps needed to setup ValiPop.

-Notably, in the later stages of my restoration of ValiPop, I stopped utilising R virtual environments due to reasons described in section [6.2.3].
+Notably, in the later stages of my restoration of ValiPop, I stopped utilising R virtual environments due to reasons described in section [[6.2.3]](#623-distributing-r-scripts).
 However it was still relevant in my initial work with ValiPop and highlights how my development process changed over time.

-- Originally, utilised renv to create R virtual environments
-    - Allowed for dependency versions to be recorded and all packages to be installed for the repository with a single command
-    - However it did require user to also install the renv package before running

-- Regardless, it aided in the early development of ValiPop, although later in 6.2.3.
-I no longer needed it for future development

 #### 6.2.2.
 Simplifying R dependencies

 Another difficulty with the R scripts were the sheer number of them included with the old ValiPop repository.
 However many of them did not seem relevant to actual execution of ValiPop and may have instead been used for analysis in Dr. Dalton's thesis.
 Therefore, to help determine which scripts and dependencies were relevant for ValiPop, I established end-to-end tests targeting the population validation.

-Similar to the tests described in section [6.1.1], I pre-generated and saved a collection of population contingency tables from a variety of configurations.
+Similar to the tests described in section [[6.1.1]](#611-end-to-end-testing), I pre-generated and saved a collection of population contingency tables from a variety of configurations.
 I also saved the validation score determined by passing them directly to the validation phase.
 I was then able to test changes to the validation phase by passing in the saved contingency tables and comparing the the resulting validation scores to the expected scores.
 A downside with this approach was the necessity of storing the collection of contingency tables in the repository, which also grow very large.
 However they were notably smaller than their equivalent record files, and were necessary for the validation phase to analyse the population.

 With these tests established, I was able to removal the majority of R script files whilst preserving the validation functionality.
 I found that the most of the removed scripts were either deprecated, or used for visualising data about the population.
 Consequently, this also removed the number of R packages required for the validation, particularly from seven packages down to a single package, `geepack`, which provided the GEEGLM analysis.
 Overall, this greatly simplified the validation phase without changing the results of validation.

-- Establish end to end tests
-    - Using collection of pre generated population data
-        - Then invoking R analysis on the population and comparing with expected validation score
-    - Allows for me to modify R code whilst preserving functionality

-- Able to remove much of the R analysis as much of it was analysis intended for the thesis and visualisation
-    - Among the 7 R packages used, only 1 was relevant for generating the analysis interpreted by ValiPop
-    - Also able to remove the majority of R scripts, which were either deprecated, or part of the thesis
-    - Confirming I did not alter results

 #### 6.2.3.
 Distributing R scripts